Surrogacy Law in India

 In conclusion,

-The Surrogacy (Regulation) Act of 2021 has been a significant step toward regulating surrogacy in India and addressing the practice’s exploitation and ethical issues.
+The Surrogacy law in India-2021 has been a significant step toward regulating surrogacy in India and addressing the practice’s exploitation and ethical issues.
 With the implementation of this act, couples seeking surrogacy services can now have confidence that their journey to parenthood will be conducted in a safe and transparent manner, with the rights of the surrogate mother and child protected.
 This is due to the fact that violators of the Surrogacy (Regulation) Act face severe consequences, including a maximum fine of Rs 10 lakh and 10 years in prison, which is non cognizable and no bailable.
 Furthermore, as the country continues to develop and refine its regulations surrounding surrogacy, it is clear that the well-being and protection of all parties involved will remain a top priority.

 Common Questions Asked During Surrogacy